Voltaic314/Nature-Poster/README.md

 ![SQLite3 table GUI first ten rows in Photo_Search_Terms](/documentation-images/photo_search_terms.png)

-Once the data from the API has been fetched, the bot picks the first image and sequentially cycles through criteria to determine if the current image meets the requirements to be posted.
+Once the list of images or videos from the API has been fetched, the bot will loop through it.
+For each image or video, the bot sequentially cycles through criteria to determine if it meets the requirements to be posted.
 This photo processing is accomplished via a method belonging to the **Pexels_Photo_Processing** class in the _Nature_Poster_Photos_ module.

+At the first failed criterion, the bot discards the image or video under consideration and the loop begins anew with the next item.

 These criteria include: